Instantly know Chinese vase shapes and what they are called. Know the value, know where they fit into history and how they were developed.

 The first thing to note is that there are only about twenty shapes in all, and each shape has its own unique backstory within Chinese culture.
 Each vase form is specifically named and easily recognisable, despite there being variations of shape, detailing and decoration.

 The shapes became formalised over 4 dynasties lasting the best part of 1000 years under many different ruler's stewardship.
 It was the Song era (960-1279), which began the process in earnest and the Yuan, the Ming and Qing all made their own unique contributions until the dynastic rule was broken by revolution in 1911.

-Each dynasty has it's own chapter, but for convenience, for those wanting to to quickly identify which category of shape a vase fits into, there is a quick-glance reference table in Chapter 1.
+Each dynasty has it's own chapter, but for convenience, for those wanting to to quickly identify which category a Chinese vase shape fits into, there is a quick-glance reference table in Chapter 1.